 - This diet is not recommended for all obese and type 2 diabetes patients.
 Your doctor must monitor your diet.

 - Constant control of sugar readings is extremely crucial for diabetics, especially when starting a new type of diet.
 In case you’re prescribed insulin or hypoglycemic drugs, you might need an adjustment of medications dosages since on Keto Diet there is a potential risk for hypoglycemia.

 - Don’t limit your drinking regimen.
 Due to the pronounced diuretic effect, it is important to drink at least 1 liter a day of water.
 You can freely enjoy water, tea and coffee daily, just make sure they are sugar-free.

 - You should also be aware of the keto-flu period.
 Your body goes into adaptation mode when you first start a keto diet journey, that’s why you are likely to experience temporary flu-like symptoms for up to 2 weeks.

-- Despite being beneficial in several ways, High fat diets have one big controversial side effect, which is increasing level of cholesterol.
-For that reason, constant check-ups for lipid profile might be a good idea.
+- Despite being beneficial in several ways, High-fat diets have one big controversial side effect, which is increasing levels of cholesterol.
+For that reason, constant check-ups for lipid profiles might be a good idea.
 To avoid unfavorable results, make sure to avoid saturated fats and include mainly polyunsaturated fats in your diet.

-- If you wish to maximize the effects of diet and lose extra pounds in a shorter period of time it’s a great idea to add daily light to moderate physical activity.
+- If you wish to maximize the effects of diet and lose extra pounds in a shorter period it’s a great idea to add daily light to moderate physical activity.